Marvin's Corner Lunch Diner

-The Corner Lunch Diner is a historic diner at 133 Lamartine Street in Worcester, Massachusetts.
+The Marvin's Corner Lunch Diner is a historic diner at 133 Lamartine Street in Worcester, Massachusetts.
 Built c.
 1955 and moved to Worcester in 1968, it is the largest diner in the city, and a rare example in New England of remodeling work done by the Musi Dining Car Company of Carteret, New Jersey.
 It was built by DeRaffele Diners of New Rochelle, New York, and first installed in Babylon, New York.
 It was listed on the National Register of Historic Places in 2000.